Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 pick_up_notebook = create_vla_single_arm_manipulation(
     tool_name="Grab_a_notebook",
-    tool_description="Manipulation tool to grab a notebook from the table and put it to your basket.
-Use the tool only when you are very very close to table with a notebook, and look straingt on it.", task_prompt="Grab a notebook.",
+    tool_description="Manipulation tool to grab a notebook from the table and put it to your basket.", task_prompt="Grab a notebook.",
     server_address="0.0.0.0:8080",
     policy_name="Grigorij/act_right-arm-grab-notebook-2",